joslinpr/literate-bassoon/Sources/VimTricks.md

 #### Finding suggestions for bad words

-- *z=* For the word under/after the cursor suggest correctly spelled words.
-This also works to find alternatives for a word that is not highlighted as a bad word, e.g., when the word after it is bad.
-In Visual mode the highlighted text is taken as the word to be replaced.
-The results are sorted on similarity to the word being replaced.
+- *z=* For the word under/after the cursor suggest correctly spelled replaced.
 This may take a long time.
 Hit CTRL-C when you get bored.
 - *CTRL-Xs* In Insert mode, when the cursor is after a badly spelled word, you can use CTRL-X s to find suggestions.
 This works like Insert mode